MayaTheShy/Starworld/CI_SETUP_SUMMARY.md

 ### Rust Bridge
 - ✅ Successful compilation
-- ⚠️ 4 warnings (unused imports/functions - not blocking)
+- ✅ Clean build (no warnings in release mode)

 ## How to Use